 To learn the best ways to smoke marijuana, one must first understand what it takes to find a reliable product.
 When it comes to the health implications of smoking, does the strain you smoke matter?
 Does it impact your health if you choose indica vs sativa?

-In short, the strain choice may matter, but not for your health.
+In short, the strain name does not determine how safe or clean the product is.
 Whether the strain is labeled an indica or sativa does not affect whether the strain is healthier than another to smoke.
 These terms are often used in reference to potential effects.
 But even then, these terms are often inaccurate for describing effects, which are better explained by the various terpene and cannabinoid profiles present in different cannabis strains.
 The effects of a strain may also vary based on an individual's unique biochemistry and tolerance.

 Instead, consumers should focus on an individual strain’s safety testing for impurities and pesticides.
 There are several reasons consumers should research a strain before smoking it.